>

 Sandy Denny sang a version with somewhat different verses that is sometimes known as I Once Loved a Lass.
 This recording was originally released in 1967 on Alex Campbell and His Friends and later reissued on the Saga LP Sandy Denny, on the Mooncrest CD The Original Sandy Denny, and in 2005 on Where the Time Goes.
 Sandy sang it with minimum accompaniment and maximum sensitivity; on this track she approached the quality shown on her solo radio broadcasts (as collected on The Attic Tracks Vol. 3).
 Two radio recordings from the BBC broadcast “The Johnny Silvo Folk Four” on 7 November 1966, where Sandy is backed by the Johnny Silvo Folk Group (Johnny Silvo, David Moses and Roger Evans), and from “Cellar Full of Folk” on 21 March 1967 are not released.

-The Ian Campbell Folk Group sang I Loved a Lass on their 1968 Transatlantic album The Cock Doth Crow.
+Ian Campbell sang I Loved a Lass in 1986 on his and his sister Lorna’s Transatlantic album The Cock Doth Craw.
 This track was also included in 2005 on their anthology The Times They Are A-Changin’.
+He noted:

 Pentangle sang I Loved a Lass in 1968 on their second Transatlantic album, Sweet Child.